ultravideo/kvaShare/README.md

     "KvaShare.exe -i input.yuv -o test.265 -ip 127.0.0.1 -r 1"

 ### Slave
-There is no mandatory options for slave program, so if default port is used, one can just start the executable
+There is no mandatory options for slave program, so if default port is used, one can just start the executable.

 ## Building

 - Open kvazaar solution (.sln) under kvazaar/build.
 - Select Release and x64 for target.
 - Right click kvazaar_lib and select properties.
-  - Under General change Configuration Type to "Dynamic Library (.dll)"
+  - Under General change Configuration Type to "Dynamic Library (.dll)".
+    - Also make sure that the Platform Toolset and Windows SDK Version are the ones that you are using.
   - Under C/C++ -> Preprocessor add "PIC" into the Preprocessor Definitions.
 - Right click the kvazaar_lib and select "build".
 - When a build is complete, there should be kvazaar_lib.dll and kvazaar_lib.lib in the kvazaar/build/x64-Release-libs.